2nd Quarter classes begin the week of Oct 27, 2025.

 Open Spots: 0

 Kids take to the stage as they collaboratively write and perform their very own play with unique characters and an original storyline.
-When the sun goes down and the Sandman comes, dreams transform our characters and carry them away on an adventure in The Land of Nod!
-What weird and wacky escapades will take place in the dreamland that our young actors will create and perform?
-Students will begin with improvisational games to get to know each other and start to brainstorm about their original play.
-Through group activities and guided discussion, the student actors will decide on characters, conflict, and conclusion, and the story they want to tell.
-The script will be developed and customized for this class with input from the students.
+What comical catastrophe happens on the Red Planet?
+Will our actors meet Martians or make it back to the mainland after an out-of-this-world acting adventure?
+Students will begin with improvisational games to get to know each other, then read through the two, prepared scripts together.
+Through group activities and guided discussion, they will create new characters, brainstorm variations, craft plot changes, add lines, and cast their parts.
+The instructor will then update and customize the class script with the students' input.
 The class will learn the practical aspects of acting, as they work on script read-through, blocking, costume/prop design, and planning the show.
 Students will develop their own "actor's toolkit" of voice, body, and imagination in this creative process!
 Actors will grow in confidence and communication skills in preparation for a final sharing with parents on the final day of the quarter.
 Once the script is fully developed with everyone's parts, about half-way through the quarter, it will be emailed to parents.
 Parents will be expected to help their children memorize their script/lines/cues and assemble a simple make-at-home costume, ideally from clothing items and accessories you already own and a little creativity.
 Note: Students who are emerging readers (not able to read at a 3rd/4th grade level) would be better suited to the Young Actor's Playhouse class, rather than this level.
+This is a 6-week class that will not meet on 10/28/25.
 Topics in this Series: The Craziest Dream Ever (Quarter 1), Mix Up on Mars (Quarter 2), Super DUper New Superheroes (Quarter 3), Twisted Treasure Tale (Quarter 4).

 2:00 pm-2:55 pm